 Sarah Ashman • Student Life Director

-Sarah Ashman teaches English and journalism at Mason High School, where she advises The Profile newspaper.
+Sarah Ashman teaches English and journalism at Holt High School.
 She is pumped to be back at MIPA.
 Her advice for new campers: where sunscreen, don’t break curfew, try the Sesquicentennial Swirl at the Dairy Store and get involved in activities in the evening.
 Oh, and don’t break curfew.

 Sara-Beth Badalamente • Student Activities Coordinator

 Sara-Beth Badalamente’s story starts with being known as “O’C.” Talk to her former adviser and MIPA camp colleague, Lydia Cadena, to find out her true story.
-O’C has advised newspaper for eight years and yearbook for three at Grand Ledge High School.
 She was named a JEA Rising Star in 2011 and received the future journalism teacher scholarship in 2006.
 Her husband is the lacrosse video coordinator at the University of Michigan, and they are the proud parents of Frankie and Tommy.
 GO TEAM!

-Jayna Salk has worked at the MIPA workshop since 2007.
+Jayna Rumble has worked at the MIPA workshop since 2007.
 A MIPA kid to the core, she attended camp twice while in high school and then went on to major in journalism education at MSU.
 She is now the proud adviser of the Gladiator Yearbook and the Independent Newspaper at Troy High School.
-She enjoys reading, being outdoors, watching Netflix, and trying to knit things.
+She enjoys reading, being outdoors, watching Netflix and trying to knit things.